Fayette County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI in Fayette County, your vehicle is typically impounded for several reasons.
-These include:
+When you are arrested for DUI in Fayette County, the arresting officer typically has your vehicle towed and impounded.
+This is done for several reasons:

-• Evidence Preservation: Securing the vehicle as potential evidence in your case.
+• Evidence: The vehicle may be held as evidence in your DUI case.

 Where Is Your Car?